jackqt/svn-revert/README.md

 SVN status path/to/revert:
 ```

+Also you can use `Ctrl-C` to terminate this program

 ## Fetch OR Download
 This script stored in github.com, feel free to download it and use,
 simply run command as below: